Dean Horridge 0:00

 Dean Horridge 29:28

-Yeah, every single child in that school did a minimum of one hour of activity a day.
-So all my children had to sign up for an after school club three times a week, all had to be active at lunchtime.
+Yeah, two years.
+Every single child in that school did a minimum of one hour of activity a day.
+So all the children had to sign up for an after school club three times a week, and all had to be active at lunchtime.
 It’s not rocket science.
-The recommendation, the chief medical officer guidelines are one hour a day of 60 minutes of activity, moderate to vigorous.
+The recommendation, the chief medical officer guidelines are one hour a day of 60 minutes of moderate to vigorous activity.
 Now, the definition of moderate to vigorous, let’s keep it simple.
-You’re out of breath and you’re sweating.
-Do you know how many children go out for that wonderful time of lunchtime activity in school, and sit down and read the book?
-Or sit down and have a bag of crisps, or actually do not even move.
-And we have an environment where we ask children to get up in the morning and have breakfast, most get driven to school, or don’t really do much walking.
-They go into school and they’re asked to sit down and listen.
-They go out to the playground, and they’re told not to run or use the skipping ropes, incase someone gets strangled.
+You’re out of breath, and you’re sweating.
+Do you know how many children go out for that wonderful time of lunchtime activity in school and sit down and read a book?
+Or sit down and have a bag of crisps, or not even move?
+And we have an environment where we ask children to get up in the morning and have breakfast.
+Most get driven to school or don’t really do much walking.
+They go into school, and they’re asked to sit down and listen.
+They go out to the playground, and they’re told not to run or use the skipping ropes in case someone gets hurt.
 And please don’t use a football, god forbid, someone may get hit.
 Then they’re asked to sit down and have lunch.
-And after school, they do their homework, and they sit down and chill out on their games, and they go to bed.
+After school, they do their homework, and sit down and chill out on their games, and go to bed.
 And we wonder why we have obesity issues?
-Yeah, it’s not rocket science.
 We’ve got to get the kids moving.
 We have an hour a day recommendation, yet the minimum that schools have to deliver is two hours a week.
-Somehow, I don’t know about you James, but my maths has always been quite strong.
+I don’t know about you James, but my maths has always been quite strong.
 Five hours recommendation in a school week, and only having to deliver two, you’re setting yourself up for failure.
-So this whole perception around getting kids active needs to be addressed, simplified, and mandatory in all schools that actually your job is to get the children active for an hour a day.
+So this whole perception around getting kids active needs to be addressed in all schools that actually your job is to get the children active for an hour a day.
 Yes, 30 minutes are in school, 30 minutes are outside of school.
 But you know what?
-Schools provide both environments, like I did 29 years ago, which was in school activitieseverybody’s active.
+Schools provide both environments, as I did 29 years ago, which was in school activities everybody’s active.
 Including in class, stand up and do some fun activities.
 But also after school, every child should have the ability to do an after school club.
-Unfortunately, we don’t have that in school settings, because there’s a charge to it, and a lot of parents like I as a child could not afford it.
+Unfortunately, we don’t have that in school settings because there’s a charge to it, and many parents like mine when I was a child could not afford it.

 James Moore 31:37

 Yeah, and I guess going back to your childhood and probably mine in terms of society as a whole, certain things that we could do as kids you generally can’t do now.
-Like you said, people getting dropped off to school.
-I used to walk to school when I was 7, 8, 9 years old, and play out in the street.
+Like you said, people getting dropped off at school.
+I used to walk to school when I was 7-9 years old and play out in the street.
 Or cut a hole in the tennis court walls, and that type of stuff seems to be disappearing.
-Yeah it’s becoming more structured, and we’ve got great coaches working in the community, but the day to day more active lifestyle seems to be diminishing.
+Yeah, it’s becoming more structured, and we’ve got great coaches working in the community, but the day to day more active lifestyle seems to be diminishing.

 Dean Horridge 32:08

-Well there is no fun, and there’s no time in school lunch times in many schools, not all schools but many schools, where the children could just let rip, go wild.
-If I didn’t go running around for a half hour by lunchtime at school, I’d be off a roof.
-And there’s many children that don’t, and then we tell them they’re naughty, right?
+Well, there is no fun, and there’s no time in school lunchtimes in many schools, not all schools but many schools, where the children could just let rip, go wild.
+If I didn’t go running around for a half-hour by lunchtime at school, I’d be off a roof.
+And many children don’t, and then we tell them they’re naughty, right?
 These children are misbehaving.
-No, no, no, they’re just like a puppy in a cage, you have to let children run and exert that energy, which is built up from being seditary.
+No, no, no, they’re just like a puppy in a cage.
+You have to let children run and exert that energy, which is built up from being sedentary.
 And I think the other environment that we have to be very careful of is homework.
 I’ve got three young children, but I’m going back a few years when my children were seven and eight.
 They used to come home from a whole day at school, getting home at 4:00 – 4:30 and sit there and do two hours of homework, which is just insane.
-Because first of all some of the statistics around additional learning doesn’t really come into play, because the children are just whacked by then.
+Because first of all, some of the statistics around additional learning doesn’t come into play because the children are just whacked by then.
 What is more interesting is how much children learn better when they’re active.
-And somehow, as a sector we have to find the fine balance to go back on this education establishment to say actually active children learn better.
+And somehow, as a sector, we have to find the balance to go back on this education establishment to say active children learn better.
 Active children behave better, active children sleep better, active children eat better, I can go on.
 Yeah, we have a lot of inactive children around the UK.

 James Moore 33:26

-Yeah that kind of leads me on, I was gonna ask you a question around your own routine and it does fit with that.
+Yeah, which leads me on, I was going to ask you a question about your routine.
 So in terms of your leading a business, going from no employees to 650, I’m assuming you used certain routines and tactics to help you with your performance as a business leader?
 I’m guessing that included exercise?

 Dean Horridge 33:34

-It’s a good call, my wife will tell you very clearly, if I don’t exercise every other day she locks the door and leaves me outside.
+It’s a good call.
+My wife will tell you very clearly if I don’t exercise every other day, she’ll lock the door and leave me outside.
 I’m someone who has always been active.
-I’m still in the gym three times a week, I play very hard tennis two hours without breaks on a Friday.
+I’m still in the gym three times a week, and I play very hard tennis for two hours without breaks on a Friday.
 And I’m very active with the children, family, and dogs all weekend.
-If I’m not active myself, I’m just insanely built up and just can’t sit down.
+If I’m not active myself, I’m just insanely built up and can’t sit down.
 So I’m not just energised, it’s a part of my routine, and I love it.
-My best thinking time, or where I come up with my best initiatives, including the Ian Wright support group which we did with the kids, has come from being active.
-Doing an activity, and then going in the sauna for 20 minutes.
-I just wish someone would invent a pad which doesn’t run when you write something down in the sauna.
-But my best ideas come from being active and then just having a chill out time afterwards.
+My best thinking time where I come up with my best initiatives, including the Ian Wright support group, has come from being active.
+Doing an activity and then going in the sauna for 20 minutes.
+I just wish someone would invent a pad that doesn’t run when you write something down in the sauna.
+But my best ideas come from being active and then just having a chill-out time afterwards.

 James Moore 34:54

-I know you mentioned Ian Wright and like I said he’s one of my idols.
-I’m an Arsenal fan, so growing up he was a bit of an inspiration for me, probably is for a lot of people my age, how did that come about?
+I know you mentioned Ian Wright, and as I said, he’s one of my idols.
+I’m an Arsenal fan, so growing up, he was a bit of an inspiration for me and probably is for many people my age.
+How did that come about?

 Dean Horridge 35:03

-I got a call from the documentary makers actually, who said they were thinking of doing this programme, because obviously obesity was big in the news, it hasn’t really gone away.
-They wanted a celebrity to work with these children, and had heard about the work I was doing, so asked if I would be the consultant to work with the programme.
+I got a call from the documentary makers, who said they were thinking of doing this programme.
+Because obviously, obesity was big in the news, and it hasn’t really gone away.
+They wanted a celebrity to work with these children and had heard about the work I was doing, so they asked if I would be the consultant to work with the programme.
 And I said, well, depends who you’re going to get to be the celebrity.
-And they said, we had a few in mind and obviously Ian Wright was one of them.
-So I said oh, that’d be cool, but what is the programme?
+And they said we had a few in mind, and Ian Wright was one of them.
+So I said that’d be cool, but what is the programme?
 What is the ethos, what do you want to get out of it?
-So I met the director of the programme, they said basically we’ve got these overweight children, and we want Ian to really be their Sergeant Major.
+So I met the director of the programme, who explained basically we’ve got these overweight children, and we want Ian to be their Sergeant Major.
 Really grill them and show the nation how unfit kids are.
 So I said no, I’m not interested.
-If you’re going to put these children down, these overweight children making them feel absolutely crap about themselves for TV purposes, I’m not your man.
-I said I would work with Ian and I’ll show you how we can change these children’s lives.
+If you’re going to put these children down, these overweight children making them feel crap about themselves for TV purposes, I’m not your man.
+I said I would work with Ian and show you how we can change these children’s lives.
 I’ll show you how we can actually get them smiling and feeling good about themselves again, which I don’t know if it’ll make good TV, but I’m sure there will be some moments along the way.
-And so we end up agreeing in some form of in between, and I met Ian and I said just to let you know, this is the way I want to do things.
-Because he was the face of the programme, but as you’ll probably know James, I did all the work.
-And we hit it off very quickly me and Ian, and he’s a lovely guy, very genuine.
+And so we end up agreeing in some form of in-between.
+So I met Ian, and I said just to let you know, this is the way I want to do things.
+Because he was the face of the programme, but as you’ll probably know, James, I did all the work.
+We hit it off very quickly, Ian and I. And he’s a lovely guy, very genuine.
 One thing I like about him, he says what he wants to say.
-And that’s what I’m like, I don’t like grayness.
-You ask me a question, I’ll tell you the answer whether you like it or not, and he has exactly the same mindset.
-He was really good, it was during the World Cup filming so he was a lot of times not around with the children, but we worked extremely close with them.
-And of course, what you then find out being so close to the children is there’s more issues with home life than people really first realise, which is probably a lot of the reason why they are feeling so bad about themselves and overeating.
-So there’s a lot more to it, and they could have gone a lot deeper into that, but the directors decided not to.
-But they were a great bunch of kids, and I was engaged with them still many years after the programme trying to support the children.
-In fact, I even employed a couple of them along the way.
+And that’s what I’m like, I don’t like greyness.
+You ask me a question, I’ll tell you the answer whether you like it or not, and he has the same mindset.
+It was during the World Cup filming, so he was a lot of times not around with the children, but we worked extremely close with them.
+And of course, what you then find out being so close to the children is there are more issues with home life than people first realise.
+Which is probably a lot of the reason why they are feeling so bad about themselves and overeating.
+But they were a great bunch of kids, and I was engaged with them many years after the programme trying to support the children.
+I even employed a couple of them along the way.